Bomb damages Libyan foreign ministry building in Benghazi

 Zeidan did not directly blame any group for the attack, but alluded to Islamist militants blamed for a spate of recent car bombs targeting security and army officers.

-Zeidan later said his government was accelerating a program to train 19,000 police officers and thousands of army recruits who would be sent for training inside and outside the country.
+Zeidan later said his government was accelerating a programme to train 19,000 police officers and thousands of army recruits who would be sent for training inside and outside the country.

 The government has allocated billions of dollars in its budget to bolster its armed forces but progress has been slow in integrating unruly militias in a unified force.

-As well as militia violence, Zeidan's central government has also struggled to end strikes by oil workers and armed guards at oil installations that have paralyzed the North African state's crude production.
+As well as militia violence, Zeidan's central government has also struggled to end strikes by oil workers and armed guards at oil installations that have paralysed the North African state's crude production.

 A year ago, four Americans including the U.S. ambassador to Libya were killed in an attack on the Benghazi consulate.